-In conformance with 40 CFR 35.3555(b), the DPH sought meaningful public review and comment on the Draft IUP by providing notice to the public of the draft IUP, including the ways in which such draft IUP may be obtained, an opportunity for the public to provide both oral testimony at a hearing and written comments during a public comment period, and reviewing and responding to oral testimony and written comments received.
-In addition, RCSA Section 22a-482-1(c)(4) requires that a public hearing be held to allow for the opportunity to comment on the draft comprehensive project list.
-As has been done in previous years, the draft IUP was made available to all applicants and other interested persons for review and comment at least 30 days prior to the public hearing.
-A Notice of Hearing was formally advertised in newspapers of statewide and regional distribution and in two minority newspapers.
-The Draft IUP and Notice of Hearing were also sent to all DWSRF applicants with projects appearing on the Comprehensive Project List.
-Interested persons were invited to provide oral or written testimony at a public hearing and to submit written comments.
+In conformance with 40 CFR 35.3555(b), the DPH will seek meaningful public review and comment on the Draft SFY 2017 IUP, which includes the Fundable PPL.
+In addition, RCSA Section 22a-482-1(c)(4) requires that a public hearing be held to allow for the opportunity to comment on the draft Fundable PPL.
+The Draft SFY 2017 IUP will be made available to all applicants and other interested persons for review and comment at least 30 days prior to the public hearing.
+A Notice of Hearing will be formally advertised in newspapers of statewide and regional distribution and in two minority newspapers.
+The Draft IUP and Notice of Hearing will also be sent to all DWSRF applicants with projects appearing on the Comprehensive Project List.
+Interested persons will be invited to provide oral or written testimony at a public hearing and to submit written comments.

-The public hearing was followed by an Open Forum where attendees or other interested parties had an opportunity to meet directly with DWSRF program staff to answer questions and learn more about the loan program.
-Following the public hearing, all testimony and comments were reviewed and considered by the DPH Commissioner and a Final IUP containing the SFY 2016 Fundable PPL, and a Hearing Report were published.
+The public hearing will be followed by an Open Forum where attendees or other interested parties will have an opportunity to meet directly with DWSRF program staff to answer questions and learn more about the loan program.
+Following the public comment period, all comments will be reviewed and considered by the DPH Commissioner and a Final IUP containing the Final Fundable PPL will be published.